Evaluating the structure-coefficient theorem of evolutionary game theory: Discussion

+The importance of high mutation rate has long been recognized in evolutionary theory.
+If it is high enough, the resulting ``quasispecies'' crosses an error threshold beyond which adaptation is impossible \citep{eigen:TJPC:1988}.
+This model has been used to study human immunodeficiency viruses, which are highly diverse owing to rapid mutation \citep{nowak:TEE:1992}.
+The replicator equation has been generalized to include mutation \citep{page:JTB:2002}, bridging the gap between replicator dynamics \citep{taylor:MB:1978} for frequency-dependent selection (without mutation) and quasispecies evolution under strong mutation and frequency-\emph{independent} selection.
+A notable application is to language learning in populations \citep{komarova:JTB:2004}.
+In simple (genetically single-locus) models, increased mutation may just reduce the efficacy of selection, eventually resulting in neutral evolution, as we find here.
+But it is important to recognize that empirical situations are likely more complicated because increased mutation rates apply to all loci across the genome and many mutations are deleterious; for one example, see \citet{sprouffske:PLOSGEN:2018}.

+When the population is heterogeneous, the distribution of social goods naturally gives rise to asymmetric games.
+Asymmetric contests have an extensive history in theoretical biology, dating back nearly half a century.
+In a pioneering theoretical work on animal behavior, \citet{maynardsmith:AB:1976} showed that while evolutionarily stable states are frequently mixed in symmetric contests, variability in traits and behaviors is actually the exception in asymmetric contests.
+Furthermore, they argued that asymmetric interactions should be taken as the norm, either as the result of organismal differences like size or strength, or as the result of ``uncorrelated'' asymmetries such as those that arise when one individual discovers a resource and another is a latecomer.

-Finally, prosocial traits themselves can be expressed in a variety of ways, which is only amplified in heterogeneous populations \citep{mcavoy:NHB:2020}.
-Using simple social goods, one can already see the ways in which the assumption of homogeneous interactions between every pair of neighbors severely limits the scope of a model.
-We believe that this aspect of social evolution is relatively underexplored in the literature.
-For example, the spatially-mediated heterogeneity arising in the production of ff-goods underscores, among other things, the need for an asymmetric version of the structure coefficient theorem.
-And even though no mathematical model can accurately capture every aspect of a population evolving in the natural world, striving for refinements that are simultaneously realistic and amenable to analysis is necessary for a deeper understanding of population dynamics.
+One takeaway from earlier studies on asymmetric games, as well as from our own examples of social goods, is that there is unequivocally both a loss of generality and a loss of realism in approximating interactions by symmetric games.
+The assumption of homogeneous interactions severely limits the scope of a model.
+This aspect of social evolution is still relatively underexplored in the literature.
+For example, the spatially-mediated heterogeneity arising in the production of ff-goods underscores, among other things, the need for an asymmetric version of the structure-coefficient theorem.
+Even though no mathematical model can accurately capture every aspect of a population evolving in the natural world, striving for refinements that are simultaneously realistic and amenable to analysis is necessary for a deeper understanding of population dynamics.